 Water heaters, like all appliances, are not designed to work forever.
-If your water heater is giving you problems, it might be due to a sediment buildup in your tank.
+If your water heater is giving you problems, it might be due to a sediment buildup in the tank.
 As water heaters grow older, they accumulate sediment and lime deposits.
 If these deposits are not removed periodically, the sediment will create a barrier between the burner and the water, greatly reducing the water heater’s performance level.
 At least once every three months, drain water from the tank.
 Draining a gallon or so on a regular basis helps remove the sediment.
 A Catons plumbing expert can easily perform this maintenance on your water heater.

 You should also periodically inspect your water heater burner.
 The flame under the heater should appear blue with yellow tips.
 If it’s mostly yellow, or if it’s sooty under there, your flue may be clogged, which is a dangerous situation.
 Working with gas lines and burners is something only an experienced handyman should do.
 If you have any reservations, give your local Catons technician a call and we can help you resolve the problem.

 Electric heater elements are also affected by long-term exposure to chemicals in your water.
 As the element deteriorates, the efficiency is reduced.
 It may be necessary to replace the elements and/or the thermostats from time to time to keep your water heater operating efficiently.